aws-ia/terraform-awscc-dropshare/README.md

 | secret\_key\_decrypt\_command\_append | Appended part of Command to decrypt IAM Secret Key. |
 | secret\_key\_decrypt\_command\_prepend | Prepended part of Command to decrypt IAM Secret Key. |
 <!-- END_TF_DOCS -->

+## Notes

+This section contains notes for this module.

+### Public IP Retrieval Services

+In [iam.tf](https://github.com/aws-ia/terraform-module-awscc-dropshare/blob/main/iam.tf), an [HTTP data source](https://registry.terraform.io/providers/hashicorp/http/latest/docs/data-sources/http) is used to retrieve the caller's public IP address.
+This IP address is then used as a constraint for the module-created IAM policy.

+Allowing a remote service to provide a string for constraining IAM Access to a specific source IP provides a limited, but non-zero security concern.

+Should you wish to provide a different IP retrieval service, you can update the `iam_ip_address_retrieval_service` variable with the URL to a service you trust.
+See [variables.tf](https://github.com/aws-ia/terraform-module-awscc-dropshare/blob/main/variables.tf) and [iam.tf](https://github.com/aws-ia/terraform-module-awscc-dropshare/blob/main/iam.tf) for more information.

 ## Author Information